soccerGB/MSIExperiment/docs/HowToBuildTestContainer.md

-# How to build test container images
+# How to build MSI test container images

 - ## Get the source code